The following article is a guest post by David Galic and our friends over at ShiftPlanning.

 Giving them this added independence not only makes them feel appreciated and respected, it also saves you a lot of time and stress by turning the entire scheduling process into a collaborative one that doesn’t solely rest on your shoulders.

 You’re running a restaurant, right?
-Why keep your employees working on sandwiches and chips?
+Why not keep your employees happy by offering them sandwiches and chips?
 Offer them free meals at least once a week.
-If you can afford it, one free meal per day for each employee would be excellent too.
+If you can’t afford it, a free meal for employees working really long shifts will show them you care.

 No one likes to work on an empty stomach, especially people who have to look at food all day at work.
 A hungry employee is not a happy employee.
 Fix them up something fresh from your kitchen every once in a while.

-Keeping employees happy, motivated and productive is more important than ever in today’s economic landscape.
+Keeping employees happy, motivated, and productive is more important than even the best restaurant marketing tactics.
 Recent studies have shown that employees who are happier work harder.
 The converse is also true.
 Unmotivated and miserable employees are less engaged and less productive.

 Obviously, the happiness of an employee doesn’t only depend on the atmosphere at the workplace.
 There are many outside influences that factor into a person’s overall state of contentment.
 And that’s why it’s even more important to make your workplace less stressful and more supportive.